rsleiberin/janus/backend/tests/README.md

 ## Future Enhancements
 - Add integration and edge-case testing for **routes/**.
-- Expand error-handling tests to cover API, extensions, and route-specific cases.
 - Automate test coverage reporting to ensure ongoing improvements.
+- Expand route testing to cover authorization and advanced error-handling cases.
+- Complete testing for `api/errors.py` and `extensions/errors.py` to ensure robustness across all error-handling layers.